nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

 Character Outline
 =================
 The character outline effect plays a role in highlighting the character in NPR.
-In particular, this project, which aims at rendering such as illustration, has focused on drawing the outline as naturally as possible.
-Accordingly, the target point for this outline shader has been set as follows
+This project, which aims at rendering such as illustration, has particularly focused on drawing the outline as naturally as possible.
+Accordingly, the target points for this outline shader has been set as follows
 >  Depth Normal Outline
 >
 > Draw Character Only